-Balance and coordination are two of the components of fitness that deteriorate as predictable consequences due to inactivity with aging.
+Balance and coordination are two of the components of physical fitness that deteriorate as the predictable consequences of inactivity with aging.
 The good news is that changes in balance and coordination can be slowed, halted, or reversed.

-Balance is the ability to hold a body position in either a stationary or moving situation is necessary for many things we take for granted, such as: standing, walking up and down stairs, sitting, reaching, and lifting.
+Balance is the ability to hold a body position in either a stationary or moving situation.
+It is necessary for many things we take for granted, such as standing, walking up and down stairs, sitting, reaching, and lifting.

 Falling is a tremendous concern as we get older.
 Studies show that one out of every three

-Americans over 65-years of age fall each year.
+Americans over 65-years of age falls each year.

 Falls account for 87% of all fractures, and are the second leading cause of spinal cord and brain injuries among those between 65-84 years of age.